hrafnthor/lumber/README.md

 I needed similar logging functionality in a pure Kotlin module, and so Lumber was born.

+Lumber comes with an accompanying library `lumber-android` that contains a debug tree configured in a similar fashion as Timber's `DebugTree`.

 Behavior is added through `Tree` instances.
 You can install an instance by calling `Lumber.plant`.
 Installation of `Tree`s should be done as early as possible.